Microsoft 365, Licensing and Functionality, FAQ and Information

 A: Everyone will have access to the web-based version of the Office 365 apps.
 Users with the A3 for Student license or the A5 for Faculty license will also be able to download and install the desktop version of the Office 365 apps.
 Departments have the option to use device-based licensing to install the desktop version of the Office 365 apps for users that are assigned an A1 license.

 Q: Are Microsoft Access and Publisher available on device based activation?

 A: Microsoft Access and Microsoft Publisher are included in the Office installation, regardless of whether it is activated by the device or the user.

 Q: What do I do if I need something not on my subscription?

 A: Your use of the service(s) is subject to the agreements your organization has with Microsoft.
 Your organization may have enabled you to use certain connected services in Office 365, which are covered by separate terms and privacy commitments.
 If you need help accessing a product or service, contact your IT department.

 Q: What will I experience if I lose my license?

 A: The Office 365 desktop apps will verify your license level whenever your computer is online.
 In the event your license is changed to an A1 for Faculty license, you will not be able to create new files or edit existing files as the Office 365 app will be inactive.
 The error message will indicate the product is unlicensed (see below).
 Although the desktop apps are unavailable, all of the Office 365 "web-based" apps can be used regardless of license type.

 Q: How can I change my license type?

-A: An option to upgrade to an A3 license will be available through the WebStore if a department would prefer to provision an account with the A3 for Faculty license.
+A: An option to upgrade to an A5 license will be available through the WebStore if a department would prefer to provision an account with the A5 for Faculty license.
 License upgrades will require a C-FOAPAL for payment.
-The upgrade cost this year will be $65 per persons with an annual renewal.
+The upgrades do incur some cost to the department and will require an annual renewal.